 - In the Bridget Jones's Diary movie, Bridget shows up at a party in a Playboy Bunny outfit.

-- The same for Elle Woods in Legally Blonde, because she was also told it is a costume party.
+- Elle Woods shows up at a party in this outfit in Legally Blonde, because she was also told it was a costume party.

 - This is inverted in Mean Girls, where all the girls at the Halloween party are dressed as Playboy Bunnies (or something similar), but Cady shows up as a zombie bride (or rather an "ex-wife").